NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Unconventional Expertise.md

 **Prerequisites** Unconventional Weaponry; trained in the weapon you chose for Unconventional Weaponry
 * * *
 You've continued to advance your powers using your unconventional weapon.
-Whenever you gain a class feature that grants you expert or greater proficiency in certain weapons, you also gain that proficiency in the weapon you chose for [[Feats/Unconventional Weaponry|Unconventional Weaponry]].
+Whenever you gain a class feature that grants you expert or greater proficiency in certain weapons, you also gain that proficiency in the weapon you chose for [[Unconventional Weaponry|Unconventional Weaponry]].

 *Source: Pathfinder Core Rulebook*
 *OGL*